The Future of Shopping is Live was updated in May 2022.

 Covid-19 massively accelerated the direct brand economy.
 There is no turning back, says the IAB.

-CBS This Morning Anchor Gayle King gave a shout-out last Friday to Steve Kornacki, the MSNBC journalist known as the “map guy” for his Electoral College updates.
+CBS This Morning Anchor Gayle King gave a shout-out during the 2020 presidential election to Steve Kornacki, the MSNBC journalist known as the “map guy” for his Electoral College updates.
 As part of a round-up of positive stories, King talked about his pants.

 Kornacki had worn Gap khakis, a tie and shirt with the sleeves rolled up every day for five days as he reported the election results on air.